-- We aim to offer help and support at the earliest opportunity as needs emerge (Early Help). - We have a comprehensive PSHE curriculum that teaches our students about keeping safe. - We will take positive action to prevent children and young people from abuse, neglect and exploitation through the development of an open culture that informs children and young people of their rights and encourages them to speak about any concerns.
+- We aim to offer help and support at the earliest opportunity as needs emerge (Early Help). - We have a comprehensive PSHE curriculum that teaches our students about keeping safe. - We will take positive action to prevent children and young people from abuse, neglect, and exploitation through the development of an open culture that informs children and young people of their rights and encourages them to speak about any concerns. - We will provide parents/carers with information to help you to keep your child safe out of school.